Save Money This Holiday Season With These Simple Budgeting Tips

 When it comes to buying presents, budget your gift bucket by person.
 Having a budget for each recipient will not only help you stay within your budget, but it will guide you when picking out gifts in that price range.
 Have conversations with your loved ones about your holiday budget and set spending limits.

 Tap into your creativity by making homemade gifts or split the price of a present with a friend or family member to save some extra dough.
-If your gift budget is limited, alternative ideas to buying individual gifts include an ornament exchange, a gift swap game, or giving the gift of time by taking the recipient on an excursion or spend time volunteering with a local charity organization.
+If your gift budget is limited, alternative ideas include baking sweet treats, participating in a gift swap game, or giving the gift of time by taking the recipient on a fun day.

 If you decide to travel over the holidays, planning is key.
 Divide this bucket into sections: